benjamin-edward-morgan/openscad-polyhedra/README.md

 - truncated_icosidodecahedron

 Each shape includes an array of vertices, edges, adjacent_vertices, and faces.
-Archimedian solids also include separte arrays of faces that are of the same polygon shape.
+Archimedean solids also include separte arrays of faces that are of the same polygon shape.
 Example:
 - snub_dodecahedron_vertices - an array of 3-vectors
 - snub_dodecahedron_edges - an array of 2-tuples containing indexes into the vertices array, one for each edge.